farcasterxyz/docs/docs/learn/what-is-farcaster/apps.md

 * Download:  [iOS](https://apps.apple.com/us/app/warpcast/id1600555445), [Android](https://play.google.com/store/apps/details?id=com.farcaster.mobile&hl=en_US&gl=US)

-## Light Apps
+## Connected Apps

-Light apps can only be added once a user signs up with a wallet app.
+Connected apps can only be added once a user signs up with a wallet app.
 They can take offchain actions on Farcaster like writing casts, following accounts and browsing.

-A light app controls an app key granted by the wallet app.
-Users can add many light apps to their account and remove them at any time.
-A malicious light app cannot take control of your account and any actions it takes can be reversed by your wallet app.
+A connected app controls an app key granted by the wallet app.
+Users can add many connected apps to their account and remove them at any time.
+A malicious connected app cannot take control of your account and any actions it takes can be reversed by your wallet app.

-Some popular light apps include:
+Some popular connected apps include:

 - [Supercast](https://supercast.xyz/)
 - [Yup](https://yup.io/)